jlhoeflinger/RegressionAnalysisTool/README.txt

-To use the new metadata + raw data mode, please use the following:
+To use the new metadata + raw data mode, please use the following (in an ipython terminal):

-import GrowthCurveModeler as gcm gcm.GrowthCurveModeler('raw_data_file.xlsx', MetaDataFile='meta_data_file.xlsx')
+import GrowthCurveModeler as gcm gcm.GrowthCurveModeler('ExampleRawData.xlsx', MetaDataFile='ExampleMetaData.xlsx')